Solder paste

-Solder paste is used in the manufacture of printed circuit boards to connect surface mount components to pads on the board.
+Solder paste is a preparation of powdered solder in sticky flux paste primarily used to solder surface mount components onto printed circuit boards.
 It is also possible to solder through-hole pin in paste components by printing solder paste in and over the holes.
 The sticky paste temporarily holds components in place; the board is then heated, melting the paste and forming a mechanical bond as well as an electrical connection.
-The paste is applied to the board by jet printing, stencil printing or syringe; then the components are put in place by a pick-and-place machine or by hand.